priyanka-smitha/Hello/README.md

 1] To check if our application has deployed successfully on the remote EC2 instance, type the public IP address of the EC2 server to view the application.

 ![alt deploy](screenshots_deploy/world.png)

 Our application is deployed successfully as seen in the screenshot.

 **Step 4: The ability to perform a canary release.**

-1] For performing a simulation of Canary Release, we initially deployed the production version of the application on two EC2 instances.
+1] For performing a simulation of Canary Release, we initially deployed the production version(app.js) of the application on two EC2 instances.

-2] Then we selectively chose 52.5.183.101 as our canary deployment server.
+2] We selectively chose 52.5.183.101 as our canary deployment server.
 We then deployed the newer version "app1.js" to the canary server.

 3] Thus we are considering the server with IP address 52.5.190.167 as our production server and the server with IP address 52.5.183.101 as our canary server.